zhiweibi/PT-GAN/README.md

 tensorboard         2.5.0
 Pillow              8.3.1
 ```
-## Prepare datasets
+## Datasets
-Download the datasets from the official and rearrange the files to the following structure.
+Download the datasets from the official way and rearrange the files to the following structure.
 The dataset path can be modified in the PT-GAN/options/\*.yaml file.
 ### BraTS2020
 ```